RHESSys/RHESSysPreprocessing/READ_ME.txt

 2) Method 2: run separately
 	2a) Create worldfile
 		- Look at R help for the world_gen function (via:"help(world_gen)") and follow directions to run world_gen.R
-		- Function will produce a worldfile, as well as output a list (in R) for potential use in CreateFlownet.
+		- Function will produce a worldfile, as well as output a list (in R) for potential use in create_flownet.
 	2b) Create flowtable
-		- Look at R help for the CreateFlownet function (via:"help(CreateFlownet)") and follow directions to run CreateFlownet.R
+		- Look at R help for the create_flownet function (via:"help(create_flownet)") and follow directions to run create_flownet.R
 		- Function will produce a flowtable

 -----Parallelization-----
 To run the hillslope parallelized version of RHESSys (develop branch - Dec, 2018), you must have a hillslope parallelized flowtable.
 This can be done either by re-generating the flowtable from original inputs (preferred), or converting an existing flowtable.
 Currently (1/14/19) the develop branch should automatically produce a hilslope parallelized flowtable.
 Generate from original inputs:
-	- Setup RHESSysPreprocess.R or CreateFlownet.R as normal (see above instructions and included example R scripts)
+	- Setup RHESSysPreprocess.R or create_flownet.R as normal (see above instructions and included example R scripts)
 	- Set arguemnt "parallel" to TRUE
 	- Set "make_stream" argument if desired (default is 4, can be set to any integer, or TRUE)
 		- The "make_stream" argument defines the distance from an existing stream that the outlet of a hillslope can be set to be a stream.